 There are options for solid shampoo as well from many brands, like this popular bar.
-This was the third (and last) shampoo bar I tried.
-What I mean by that is that it's the bar I'll stick with.
-They're much more affordable, virtually unscented and work just as well as Lush shampoo bars.
+This was the third (and most recent) shampoo bar I’ve tried.
+They're affordable, virtually unscented and work just as well as Lush shampoo bars.

 What do you think?
 What works for you?